midnightbard/moon-calendar/README.md

 # Calendar
 Download and upload to install into your Google calendar

-1. Moon calendar events 2025
+1. Moon calendar 2025 - all Moon phases, astronomy, pagan calendar 2025